 - Carry around a reusable water bottle at all times!
 Look for 24oz minimum (3 cups)

 5. Give Your Skin a Vitamin C Boost

 Vitamin C heals our skin from deep within by fighting free radicals that damage our skin and can even lead to skin cancer.
 Although you should be using an antioxidant serum year round for optimal skin health – summer is definitely the time to start if you haven’t yet!
-If you’re looking for a recommendation, Glow C, is a high potency antioxidant formula.
+If you’re looking for a recommendation, Radiant Vitamin C Serum, is a high potency antioxidant formula.
 It combines Vitamin C with Vitamin E and Ferulic Acid to brighten the skin, smooth texture and protect against the effects of photo-aging (sun caused damage).
 Antioxidants protect the skin from oxidation and elemental damage.
 This Vitamin C stimulates new collagen growth and fortifies the skin’s dermis which is the second layer.
 We know if the dermis is being affected that the serum is penetrating down through our pores and providing additional benefits to the next layer.
 This is a sign of good, potent products!

-Read more about Glow C here.
+Read more about Radiant Vitamin C here.

 6. Tan Safety